ml4ai/tomcat/_sources/developer/deploying_to_ta3_testbed.md.txt

   files if you have different ones for Linux and macOS) in your agent directory under the `Agents` directory.
 The agent version number should match the version you just deployed to the Gitlab container registry.
+- Update the `releaseNotes.md` (located in the top-level `testbed` directory) file with a summary of the changes.
 - Push your changes to the testbed upstream repository
 - Check the changes to the code and make sure your edits are there.
 - Go to the testbed repo webpage in your browser, and then create a merge